RobotDerevo/QRR/README.md

-# ql-rp
+# Rafty
-ql-rp -  is mod for game named KAG(King arthur's gold)
+Rafty-  is a roleplay mod in KAG, based on ql-rp